 The Ordovician was a key period for the development of life, and while much of this became extinct, the survivors continued to adapt in the following Silurian.

-Illustration of Megalograptus ohioensis, an Ordovician eurypterid (sea scorpion), by Jack Wood.
+Megalograptus ohioensis, an Ordovician eurypterid (sea scorpion), by Jack Wood.

 Ordovician trilobite fossils recovered from Gilwern Quarry, Pembrokeshire.
 Image by Daniel Cashmore.
 Available at: geology_bham.